 Reasonable Accommodations Examples

-The reasonableness of an accommodation is determined on a case-by-case basis, with the needs of the specific position in mind.
+The reasonableness of an accommodation is determined case-by-case, with the needs of the specific position in mind.
 The following are some examples of possible accommodations:

 allowing an employee to leave work to attend a doctor's or therapist's appointment